Pressing on certain points of your body could help relieve headaches. These points are found on the neck, head, shoulders, and hands.

 While using pressure points to treat headaches isn’t well studied, there’s some limited research suggesting that massage of the head and shoulders can help relieve headaches.

 Because reflexology is a noninvasive, nonpharmaceutical way to treat headaches, it’s very safe.
 Just remember it’s a complementary treatment.
-You should seek out professional medical help if you have recurring or very intense headaches.
+You should look for professional medical help if you have recurring or very intense headaches.